gideongodwin/Get-started-with-identity-and-access-labs/Lab 3 - Perform basic Password Protection tasks/01 - view lock settings, and review duration and threshold values.md

 1. Open the Microsoft Entra admin center at https://entra.microsoft.com.
 2. Log in using the credentials for your tenant.
-3. From the menu on the left, select Protection submenu and then select Authentication methods.
+3. From the menu on the left, select Authentication methods.
 Note - You could also search on Password protection in the search bar at the top.

 4. Select Password protection from the list.